 Annual Colorado High School Bridge Building Contest* Winner

 *Sponsored by the Bureau of Reclamation, the National Society of Professional Engineers of Colorado & ACEC Colorado

 Nathaniel Westlake Rampart High School (Colorado Springs)

-All applicants are invited to ACEC Colorado’s annual reception for the Scholarship & Education Foundation.
+All applicants are invited to the annual recognition event and reception for the ACE Colorado Scholarship & Education Foundation.
 At that time, applicants can meet and network with professionals from ACEC Colorado-member firms.
 Click here to view photos of recipients attending the 2018 Scholarship Reception.
 (Photos courtesy of The Unfound Door.)

 ACEC Colorado Scholarship & Education Foundation Overview

 The ACEC Colorado Scholarship & Education Board of Directors will award college scholarships to students enrolled in qualifying engineering programs as of the 2019-20 school year.
+Click here for a history of awards by university.
 The application process is open students that meets the following criteria:

 - Entering junior, senior or fifth degree year in Fall 2019 (NOTE: Students graduating in December of that academic year are not eligible.)

 - Be pursuing a bachelor’s degree in engineering or land-surveying at an Accreditation Board for Engineering & Technology-accredited university in Colorado that conforms to either the Engineering Accreditation Commission or Engineering or Technology Accreditation Commission standards.